 Interest on Loans represents interest income on mortgage loans made under the Housing Finance Program.
-The decreases in Interest on Loans from fiscal year 2012 through 2016 are due to prepayments and repayments exceeding mortgage loan originations as a result of the economic housing crisis.
+The decreases in Interest on Loans from fiscal year 2016 through 2018 are due to prepayments and repayments exceeding mortgage loan originations.
+The increases in fiscal years 2019 and 2020 are primarily due to an increase in mortgage loan originations exceeding prepayments and repayments.